TrimBot2020/3DRMS_Challenge2018/README.md

 ## Submission Categories

-This year we accept submissions in several categories: semantics and geometry, either joint or separate.
+This challenge accepted submissions in several categories: semantics and geometry, either joint or separate.
 For example, if you have a pipeline that first computes semantics and geometry independently and then fuses them, we can compare how the fused result improved accuracy.

 Once you have created the results in one or more categories below, please follow [instructions on the website](http://trimbot2020.webhosting.rug.nl/events/3drms/challenge/) to submit them.